Psychology is failing….. miserably.

 It should be evident that philosophy as a shaper of of attitudes can be extremely important in determining the direction of our research.
 If more attention had been given to Aristotle’s “soul” instead of Plato’s “soul” psychology might have had its revolution.
 Behaviorism attempted an escape from the “soul cloud” (J.B.
 Watson 1924) by skipping right out of the body and into the environment in search of the causes of behavior.
 By doing this they ended up throwing out the body along with the mind.
 But, even worse, behaviorism created an institutional split between those looking for the control center in the brain (neurologists) and the environmentalists who believed all control was somewhere “out there”.
 The body was lost in the battle.
 This is where body typing (somatotyping) comes in.
 Somatotype describes the essential systems of the body so that you can rank them by degree.
 It is the macro-structure of the organism that should be the starting point for studying the soul, not the micro-structure.
 It is the big things of the organism that lead to interpersonal struggles not some little neuron.
 The brain needs to be placed in proper perspective as only part of the organism/soul.

 Somatotype has been ignored and even ridiculed by the psychological community.
 This is in spite of the fact that the little research that has been done, has consistently shown that the correlations between somatotype and personality tests are significant, though not as dramatic as researchers would prefer.
 My personal hunch is that the proper research will explain the importance of somatotype and also why the correlations aren’t higher.
 One of the biggest problems is with the lazily administered paper and pencil tests that are presumed to measure personality accurately.
 It may be that the most important trait is our adaptability which makes us adjust to our environment.
 If that is the case maybe the personality tests measure our adapted personality.
 In that case our core temperament may have adapted at the expense of our real self and would tend to get buried under a layer of poor adaptations.
-That seems to be the basic premise of psychotherapy.
+Loss of a sense of our core temperament and the possibility of recovering that loss, seems to be the basic premise of psychotherapy.
 Such research can’t be done effectively in a climate where a serious amount of research is jettisoned based on nothing more substantial than professional prejudice.

 In 1959 Aldous Huxley gave a series of lectures at Santa Barbara where he spoke enthusiastically about William H. Sheldon’s somatotype theory.
 His final words in that series of lectures illustrate why psychology may be doomed to a future of failure.